 - some natural language constructs are not context-free, the Swiss-German account by Shieber (1985) being the best known example.
-Such fragments typically involve so-called limited cross-serial dependencies, as in the languages $\{a^n b^m c^n d^m \mid n, m \ge 0\}$ or $\{ww \mid w \in \{a, b\}^\}$. - the class of regular tree languages is not rich enough to account for the desired linguistic analyses (e.g. Kroch and Santorini, 1991, for Dutch).

-This second argument is actually the strongest: the class of tree structures and how they are combined-which ideally should relate to how semantics compose in context-free grammars are not satisfactory from a linguistic modeling point of view.
+Such fragments typically involve so-called limited cross-serial dependencies, as in the languages $\{a^nb^mc^nd^m\mid n,m\geq 0\}$ or $\{ww\mid w\in\{a,b\}^\}$ -see the next paragraph; - the class of regular tree languages is not rich enough to account for the desired linguistic analyses (e.g. Kroch and Santorini, 1991, for Dutch).
+This second argument is actually the strongest: the class of tree structures and how they are combined-which ideally should relate to how semantics compose-in context-free grammars are not satisfactory from a linguistic modelling point of view.
+Cross-Serial Dependencies in Swiss-German.
+One of the first widely accepted instance of a syntactic phenomenon in a natural language that exceeds the expressive power of context-free grammar is due to Shieber (1985).
+The typical sentence is as follows: Jan säit das mer d'chind em Hans es huus haend wele laa hälfe aastriiche Jan says that we the children-ACC Hans-DAT the house-ACC have wanted let help paint 'Jan says that we have wanted to let the children help Hans paint the house' In this sentence, one should distinguish between - a: noun phrases with accusative marking, like d'chind, - b: noun phrases with dative marking, like em Hans, - c: verbs with an accusative argument, like laa, and d: verbs with a dative argument, like hälfe.

-Based on his experience with tree-adjoining grammars (TAGs) and weakly equivalent formalisms (head grammars, a version of combinatory categorial grammars, and linear indexed grammars; see Joshi et al., 1991), Joshi (1985) proposed an informal definition of which properties a class of formal languages should have for linguistic applications: mildly context-sensitive languages (MCSLs) were "roughly" defined as the extensions of context-free languages that accommodate

-- 1. limited cross-serial dependencies, while preserving - 2. constant growth-a requisite nowadays replaced by semilinearity, which demands the Parikh image of the language to be a semilinear subset of $\mathbb{N}^{|\Sigma|}$ (Parikh, 1966), and - 3. polynomial time recognition.
+Observe that the sentence above is of the form xabycdz where x stands for Jan säit das mer, y for es huus haend wele, and z for aastriche.
+The core of the argument is that this example is productive: for all k, there exist grammatical sentences of the form $xa^mb^nyc^od^pz$ exist with $m,n,o,p\geq k$ , but those are constrained by the dependencies between a's and c's on the one hand and b's and d's on the other hand: one must have m=o and n=p for the sentence to be grammatically correct.
+But then that means that any grammar for Swiss-German has a language whose intersection with $xa^b^yc^d^z$ is $\{xa^mb^nyc^md^n\mid m,n\geq 0\}$ , which is not context-free: Swiss German as a whole is therefore not context-free either.
+Mildly-Context Sensitive Syntax.
+Based on his experience with tree-adjoining grammars (TAGs) and weakly equivalent formalisms (head grammars, a version of combinatory categorial grammars, and linear indexed grammars; see Joshi et al., 1991), Joshi (1985) proposed an informal definition of which properties a class of formal languages should have for linguistic applications: mildly context-sensitive languages (MCSLs) were 'roughly' defined as the extensions of context-free languages that accommodate - 1. limited cross-serial dependencies, while preserving - 2. constant growth-a requisite nowadays replaced by semilinearity, which requires the Parikh image of the language to be a semilinear subset of $\mathbb{N}^{|\Sigma|}$ (Parikh, 1966), and - 3. polynomial time recognition for a fixed grammar.

-A possible formal definition for MCSLs is the class of languages generated by multiple context-free grammars (MCFGs, Seki et al., 1991), or equivalently linear context-free rewrite systems (LCFRSs, Weir, 1992), multi-component tree adjoining grammars (MCTAGs), and quite a few more.

-See Pullum (1986).